The OWASP Top 10, shifting security left in the development lifecycle, and how to handle secrets and dependencies.

 - Subscribe to vulnerability notifications for libraries you use

-- Update dependencies regularly — not just when a feature is needed
+- Update dependencies on a schedule, not only when a feature requires it

 Building or buying software for your business?